pherogoo/statistics/README.md

 ## Overview

 The purpose of this repository is to provide a central location for statistical calculations.
-Each program focuses on a specific statistical measure or method.
+Each program focuses on a specific statistical measure or method commonly used in Elementary Statistics, with some examples derived from real-world scenarios.

 ## File Structure